Your Ultimate Guide to Customer Acquisition Cost

 Monitor your customer feedback, both in-house and on review sites.
 Take in the feedback to improve your fitness classes or virtual services.
 When you give the customer what they want, they are more likely to stick around long term, while bringing more clients with them!

 Don’t give your competition the space to get ahead of you: make sure your health club stands out in terms of quality and uniqueness.
 Cover your research and marketing bases—what are the new fitness trends everyone is jumping on board with?
-CrossFit®?
+Functional fitness?
 An alternative form of yoga?
 Perhaps a new combat sport that isn’t on everyone’s radar yet?

 Offer your customers valuable resources to complement their fitness regimes.
 This might include nutrition guides, workout templates, or an e-journal to track their fitness progress.